 APEGS also takes appropriate action to prevent the illegal practice of engineering or geoscience by unlicensed individuals.
 Our mandate and obligation to undertake this role is laid out in The Engineering and Geoscience Professions Act.
 The Act defines a scope of practice for engineers and geoscientists and specifically restricts the use of the title engineer and geoscientist to individuals who have been licensed by APEGS.
-APEGS has a small full-time staff, so much of the Association's work is undertaken by volunteers.
+Much of the Association's work is undertaken by volunteers.
 Those volunteers are professional engineers and geoscientists who take pride in their profession and what the P.Eng. and P.Geo. represents.
 They serve on investigation and discipline committees, boards, and admission committees to ensure that the Association fulfils its mandate to regulate the practice of engineering and geoscience in the public interest.
-Their work means the public can be confident that professional engineers/geoscientists have the right education, the right skills and the right attitude to protect the public interest and the environment.
+Their work means the public can be confident that professional engineers/geoscientists have the right education, the right skills, and the ethics to protect the public interest and the environment.
 It also means that professional engineers/geoscientists, can be proud of belonging to a profession with a reputation for excellence, and a commitment to enhance the quality of life, health, safety and well-being of Canadians.